 There are major shortfalls facing the industry in a large number of specific trades and professions.
-Modelling from the CCC shows that rapid scaling up of supply will be needed over the next seven years reaching a peak in 2028.
+Modelling from the CCC requires rapid scaling up of supply over the next seven years reaching a peak in 2028.

-We estimate that an additional 2,800 plumbers and HVAC workers will be required, primarily in the installation of heat pumps by 2028.
-The research also highlights that we require just over 2,500 project managers by the same date, this includes specific roles like Retrofit Coordinator.
-The demand for Building Envelope Specialists (which includes insulation installers) in Wales will be 900 in 2028.
+We estimate that an additional 4,300 plumbers and HVAC workers will be required in Scotland, primarily in the installation of heat pumps, by 2028.
+The research also highlights that we require just over 4,600 project managers by the same date, this includes specific roles like Retrofit Coordinator.
+The demand for Building Envelope Specialists (which includes insulation installers) for Scotland will be 1,900 in 2028.